Nat Pendleton (1895 - 1967) نات بندليتون

 Biographies:

-• An American actor who was born on a farm near Davenport, Iowa and the son of General Nathaniel Greene who won victories over the British.
-His uncle was the silent actor Arthur...Read more Johnson.
-When the family moved to New York, he became a star on the wrestling team at Poly Prep Middle School in Brooklyn and then attended Columbia University.
-He became the two-time EIWA champion.
-He graduated from the university in 1916 and represented the United States in 1920 at the Olympics in Antwerp, Belgium, and he won the silver medal.
-He worked on Broadway, and his first movie was The Laughing Lady (1929).
+• An American actor and wrestler who was born on a farm near Davenport, Iowa.
+He was a direct descendant of General Nathanael Greene, who won victories over the British.
+His uncle...Read more was the silent actor Arthur V. Johnson.
+When the family moved to New York, he became a star on the wrestling team at Poly Prep High School in Brooklyn and then attended Columbia University.
+He became a two-time EIWA champion.
+He graduated from the university in 1916 and represented the United States in 1920 at the Olympics in Antwerp, Belgium, winning the silver medal.
+He worked on Broadway, and among his early films was The Laughing Lady (1929).
 He used to play athletic roles.
 He wrote the script for Deception (1932).
-He is known for Horse Fethers (1932), At the Circus (1939), and the MGM series, Dr. Kielder.
-He died in San Diego, California of a heart attack at the age of 72.
+He is known for Horse Feathers (1932), At the Circus (1939), and the MGM Dr. Kildare franchise.
+He died in San Diego, California of a heart attack.

 More